intel/memtierd/cmd/memtierd/README.md

 ## Policies

-Memtierd implements three policies: age, heat, and ratio.
+Memtierd implements four policies: age, heat, ratio, and avoid-oom.
 Age and heat policies move or swap out memory based on last access times (age) or memory activity class (heat class).
 The ratio policy moves or swaps out a fixed ratio of least recently used memory.
+The avoid-oom policy tracks cpuset.mems from cgroups, and moves memory between nodes in case of raising risk of kernel out-of-memory killer.

 ## Watchers